zfsang-zz/CarND-Advanced-Lane-Lines/README.md

 Implementation details
 ---
-### 1. Undistort camera image and apply perspective transform to get a bird-eye view of the the road.
+### 1. Undistorted camera image and apply perspective transform to get a bird-eye view of the the road.

 The easiest way to do this is to investigate an image where the lane lines are straight, and find four points lying along the lines that, after perspective transform, make the lines look straight and vertical from a bird's eye view perspective(top down view).